hongtaoh/hongtaoh.github.io/content/en/blog/2020-06-18-edit-on-github-implementation.md

 ---
-title: Implementing Edit This Page on Github for a Hugo Website
+title: How to Implement Edit This Page on Github for a Hugo Website
 date: 2020-06-18T11:10:20-04:00
 author: Hongtao Hao
 slug: implement-edit-on-github